Kento Fujihara

+Kento Fujihara (藤原賢土, Fujihara Kento) is a Japanese football coach and former player who is the assistant coach of Cambodian Premier League club Nagaworld.

 He was educated at and played for Kansai University before moving to Singapore.

-He signed for Albirex Niigata FC (Singapore) from the S.League in 2014 and played for 3 years with the team.
+He signed for Albirex Niigata Singapore F.C. from the S.League in 2014 and played for 3 years with the team.
 In 2017, he moved on to Cambodia to play for Nagaworld FC.